 If you happen to visit during the summer months and have had enough of the hiking trails (if you can ever get enough of the hiking trails) then strap on a helmet and grab a paddle – there are hundreds of small and big rapids and white water canyons to tackle.
 Companies all over the region will take you on the water, and if you’re up for an adventure it can be an amazing way to see the area and have a spectacular day out.

 What is a vacation in Italy without a heavy focus on food?
-Try some of the local game (deer, goat etc), refuel with some Polenta bread, or stick with the tried and true – pasta.
+Try some of the local game (deer, goat, etc), refuel with some Polenta bread, or stick with the tried and true – pasta.
 The region is known for its pumpkin and spinach ravioli, but you’d be hard-pressed to find a bad pasta meal.
-Just remember, it’s not just about the (EXCEPTIONAL!) flavours of what you’re eating, food in Italy is a religion.
-It’s to be savoured, and enjoyed slowly, with friends (and usually wine).
-An unforgettable pasta dish in the Dolomites will be the perfect cherry on top to a spectacular day of hiking.
+Just remember, it’s not just about the (EXCEPTIONAL!) flavors of what you’re eating, food in Italy is a religion.
+It’s to be savored, and enjoyed slowly, with friends (and usually wine).
+An unforgettable pasta dish in the Dolomites will be the perfect cherry on top of a spectacular day of hiking.

 How to best describe the Dolomites' refugios?
 Close your eyes.
-You've been hiking all day, you think you're miles away from any form of civilisation but suddenly, you walk the crest of a hill and it's there, the most picture-perfect mountain lodge, windows with colourful shutters and wood exterior, smoke coming out of the chimney.
-Other hikers are having a cold beer and a cheese fondue or a 'croque-monsieur' on the outdoor dining area, and every room has an equally stunning view, comfortable beds with freshly washed linen.
+You've been hiking all day, you think you're miles away from any form of civilization but suddenly, you walk the crest of a hill and it's there, the most picture-perfect mountain lodge, windows with colorful shutters and wood exterior, smoke coming out of the chimney.
+Other hikers are having a cold beer and a cheese fondue or a 'croque-monsieur' in the outdoor dining area, and every room has an equally stunning view, and comfortable beds with freshly washed linen.
 Do you get the idea?